A Process Algebra for Games: Extension of BPA for Games -- GameBPA

-The proof is based on the proof of the Theorem 4.
+\begin{proof} The proof is based on the proof of the Theorem 4.

-The proof consists of three main step: (1) we will show that the axioms DL1, DL2 and PO1-PO14 can be turned in to rewrite rules (see Section \ref{ELP}), and the resulting TRS is terminating (see Section \ref{ELP}); (2) we will show that norm forms (see Section \ref{ELP}) do not contain occurrences of the fresh opponent's alternative composition operator $\sqcap$; (3) we will prove that $\mathcal{E}_{\textrm{GameBPA}}$ + DL1-DL2 + PO1-PO14 is complete for GameBPA with playing operator and deadlock constant modulo bisimulation equivalence.
+The proof consists of three main step: (1) we will show that the axioms DL1, DL2 and PO1-PO14 can be turned in to rewrite rules, and the resulting TRS is terminating; (2) we will show that norm forms do not contain occurrences of the fresh opponent's alternative composition operator $\sqcap$; (3) we will prove that $\mathcal{E}_{\textrm{GameBPA}}$ + DL1-DL2 + PO1-PO14 is complete for GameBPA with playing operator and deadlock constant modulo bisimulation equivalence.

 (1) The axioms DL1-DL2 + PO1-PO14 is turned into rewriting rules directly from left to right, and added to the rewriting rules in the proof the completeness of $\mathcal{E}_{\textrm{GameBPA}}$ (see proof of Theorem 4).
 The resulting TRS is terminating modulo AC (Associativity and Commutativity) of $+$ operator through defining new weight functions on process terms.